jeremyjosol/NationalParks/README.md

 ```
 http://localhost:5000/api/parks/search?annualVisitors=800000
 ```
 **Note**: To customize your query, add a query parameter to the URL.
-In this case, we're using annualVisitors to filter parks based on their annual visitors count.
-You can replace 800000 with the desired value or alternatively, by using different query parameters and values, you can tailor your queries to search for parks that meet specific criteria.
-For instance, you could change `annualVisitors` to `state` with a value of `California` or `name` with a value of `Redwood` to search for parks by state or name, respectively.
+In this case, we're using `annualVisitors` to filter parks based on their annual visitors count.
+You can replace `800000` with another desired value or alternatively, by using different query parameters and values, you can tailor your queries to search for parks that meet specific criteria.
+For instance, you could change `annualVisitors` to `state` with a value of `California`, `name` with a value of `Redwood`, or `parkType` with a value of `National+Park` to search for parks by `state`, `name`, or `type`, respectively.

 #### Expected JSON Response
 ```json